tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/语音沙龙/语音沙龙(iOS)_intl_en.md

    ![](https://qcloudimg.tencent-cloud.cn/raw/7596d1bd53d84d61436a499a92d52240.png)

-2. Enter the ID of the room created by user A and tap **Enter Room**.
+2. Enter the number of the room created by user A and tap **Enter Room**.

    ![](https://qcloudimg.tencent-cloud.cn/raw/68eea3143e1d57158725d80da7895e51.png)

 >!
-You can find the room ID at the top of user A’s room view.
+You can find the room number at the top of user A’s room view.
 >
 >![](https://qcloudimg.tencent-cloud.cn/raw/ae36a652f641761fccd5bdad041a9220.png)